ppaanngggg/finviz-proxy/README.md

 # finviz-proxy

-Unoffical APT for Finviz screener application.
-Finviz has a great screener application.
+Finviz has a great screener application, but it is rendered by the server end with no exposed APIs.
+So I built this server to fetch pages from Finviz and parse them to extract useful content.
+And I hope it can help you with your financial research.

 ## Usage